kshedden/icd9/README.rst

   >>> icd9.parts_to_short("E012", "3")
   "E0123"

-The package contains a ``Counter`` class for determining the number of times a given subject has codes that belong to one or more code classes.
+The package contains a ``Counter`` class for accumulating statistics about the matches between codes associated to a particular subject and a given set of code classes.
+The number of matches, and optionally the first and last date at which a code match occurred are computed.

 To illustrate, first we define a class that contains the codes '12345' and '54321', and a second class that contains all codes beginning with '44' and all codes beginning with '323':

 ::